Error10556/nvim-config/README.md

 - <kbd>]</kbd>, <kbd>d</kbd>: go to the next problematic line.
 - <kbd>Space</kbd>, <kbd>=</kbd>: format the file using the LSP.
-- `:Clangfmt`: add a `.clang-format` file to the current working directory that contains my preferred C++ formatting settings.
+- `:Clangfmt`: add a `.clang-format` file to the current working directory that contains Microsoft-style C++ formatting settings.
 - <kbd>Ctrl</kbd> + <kbd>Space</kbd>: bring up the autocompletion menu if it is not already open.

 **In the autocompletion menu:**